FortiGate

 Article Id 219191

-Description This article describes that 'System Events' can contain log entry with the description: 'DCOM was unable to communicate with the computer IP x.x.x.x using any of the configured protocols; requested by PID xxx (C:\Program Files (x86)\Fortinet\FSAE\collectoragent.exe)'.
+Description This article describes that 'System Events' can contain a log entry with the description: 'DCOM was unable to communicate with the computer IP x.x.x.x using any of the configured protocols; requested by PID xxx (C:\Program Files (x86)\Fortinet\FSAE\collectoragent.exe)'.

-Scope Fortinet Single Sign On Agent.
+Scope Fortinet Single Sign-On Agent.

 Solution

-By default, the Collector Agent checks every five minutes (configurable - 'Workstation verify interval') every existing FSSO session to check, if the user is still logged in.
+By default, the Collector Agent checks every five minutes (configurable - 'Workstation verify interval') every existing FSSO session to check if the user is still logged in.

 This is done using WMI(DCOM).